 Q: Do you ship International orders with UPS or FedEx?

 A: UPS = Yes.
 FedEx = No. All vailable shipping options are shown when you check-out online.

 Q: Do you accept telephone orders?

-A: No. It creates logistical problems when I accept orders over the phone.
-My online shopping cart utilizes 128 bit encryption, so you may order through the VH Audio website with confidence.
-The website order form produces an itemized packing list, and gives me the ability to search for your order, which may prove to be very valuable to you in the future if you need to get specifics about a prior order.
+A: No. It creates logistical problems when orders are placed over the phone.
+VH Audio's online shopping cart utilizes 128 bit encryption, so you may order through the VH Audio website with confidence.
+The website order form produces an itemized packing list, and allows quick reference for any inquiries you might have in the future.

 Q: What's the best way to "burn-in" my power cord(s)?

 A: Short of buying a "cable cooker", the best, most cost-effective way to burn-in your power cable is to hook to your home computer and monitor, right before a power strip.
 This means both your computer AND monitor will be drawing current through the power cable(s).
 Most computer power supplies will draw at least 200-300 watts, and the monitor will draw about 100 watts.
 Plug in for about 2 weeks 24/7 and you should be 90% there.
 Plugging into a refrigerator (200-700 watt surges) for an additional few days will help complete the process.
 You may need burn-in adapter(s) to configure the IEC end to mate with a male AC plug on your outlet strip.